 The LGBTQ Center’s Speakers Bureau consists of LGBTQ and allied students, faculty, and staff who volunteer their time to educate the University community about LGBTQ issues.
 The Speakers Bureau presents in an open Q&A panel format that allows for a great deal of interaction between the audience and the members of the panel.

 We are happy to present in classrooms, residence halls, Greek organizations, diversity workshops or retreats – just about anywhere!
-If you are interested in having the LGBTQ Center Speakers Bureau present to your organization, or becoming a panelist, send an email to lgbtqSpeakersBureau@gmail.com
+If you are interested in having the LGBTQ Center Speakers Bureau present to your organization, or becoming a panelist, contact Acacia at lgbtqSpeakersBureau@gmail.com

 Queer Health 101